 Ingredients

-- 1 coconut will use both flesh and water
+- 1 coconut both flesh and water

 - 5 cups water